subpair/habit_tracker/README.md

 A habit task can be completed after creation either on the current periodicity it was created or the next periodicity.
-If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, is already past the application will automatically fill the time between the current date and the last time the task was updated.
+If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, the application will automatically fill the time between the current date and the last time the task was updated.

 #### Data Storage
 This program stores the habits and its events locally in a sqlite database as a file.